 A single word, the form of fields, background color, and so on, make a difference for a subscriber who’s deciding whether to sign up or not.
 With A/B testing, you can find out exactly which elements you need to improve by creating several variations and analyzing the number of subscriptions.

 These are the main elements you can test.
 They are not the only ones, but are the best for evaluating with A/B testing.
 It’s essential to single out the component that requires changes.
 The moment you do it will be your first step to starting A/B testing.

 How to Conduct A/B Testing

-To obtain valuable results from A/B testing, you have to plan and organize the whole process.
+To obtain valuable results from this approach, you have to build A/B testing plan and organize the whole process.
 In other words, you need to create a strategy that must include:

 - Defining your objectives.
-You can certainly try to guess which improvement will lead to more engagement or where the real problem is on your website.
-But A/B testing is a scientific approach, so preparing for it should be evidence-driven.
+You can certainly try to guess which improvement will lead to more engagement or where the real problem is.
+But A/B testing for website is a scientific approach, so preparing for it should be evidence-driven.
 There are several ways to understand your goals and support them with proof:

 - Technical analysis;